novakgeoenergie/GHEToolManual/docs/sources/tabs/borefield.rst

 .. image:: Figures/csv_data.png
   :alt: Custom borefield
-  :width: 400
+  :width: 350
+  :align: center

 #.
 Open the file where you have entered the borefield data
 #.
-Select the correct separator of the csv-file and decimal point
+Select the correct separator of the csv-file and decimal sign
 #.
 Press load and your borefield should be automatically imported.
 Now you can change it to whatever you want.

 .. tip::
-    If you don't see your borefield loaded in correctly, try to change your separator or decimal point and try loading again.
+    If you don't see your borefield loaded in correctly, try to change your separator or decimal sign and try loading again.
     This is a common issue.

 .. warning::